rojakamble/e-commerce/README.md

 9. Most of the HTML and CSS elements are included for webpage
 10. A small end-to-end project!

-More to come up ton extend the project!!!
+More to come up on extend the project!!!